atuttle/blog/blog/2024/welcome-to-osx-evergreen-edition.md

 [Microsoft Remote Desktop][rdp] is actually reasonably good for managing a few windows boxes remotely, but [Royal TSX][royal] is better.

 Most of the time I do my Git work in the terminal, but occasionally I'll want a GUI for block-level staging or history browsing.
-In those cases I like [SourceTree][sourcetree] (more recently I've been leaning into [lazygit]).
+In those cases I like [lazygit].

 I use Keynote for presentations where I won't be doing any live code demos, or various web presentation frameworks when I am.